lcanady/mu-format/README.md

 // You can even just require the file: require('./plugins/plugin.js')(app)

-// Then in our raw document we use the tag:
-// #msg This is a message that will be rendered to the client.
 ```
 ## Formatting Rules
 The rules for formatting .mu documents is pretty simple!
 First, You can format your code however you'd like.
 I suggest adopting an easy to read style using indentations and spacing to make your code digestable.
 MU-Format looks for ```[&+@-]``` in the first position of the current line to designate the start of a new command, attribute, or spacer.
 You can add comments in your code in either ```/* ... */``` block style or ```//``` inline style comments.